Combining Observational Data and Language for Species Range Estimation: Results

 Figure~\ref{fig:few_shot_results} compares our zero-shot performance with few-shot range estimation using logistic regression models trained with varying numbers of observations.
 On S\&T the zero-shot performance with habitat text is worth two observations, while range text is worth ten.
 Figures~\ref{fig:zero_shot_w_different_text} and \ref{fig:qualitative_low_shot} show range maps generated from text inputs for various species.

-In Table~\ref{tab:ablations} we compare against several other backbone architectures, loss functions, and training text.
+In Table~\ref{tab:ablations} we compare against other training text, position encodings, and loss functions.
 For the LD-SDM \cite{sastry2023ld} baseline we use our LE-SINR architecture but replace the Wikipedia-derived text with LD-SDM taxonomic classification strings.
+Unlike LD-SDM's autoregressive LLM, which generates an embedding for each token, this baseline, like our main method, encodes text using a model trained specifically for fixed-size text embeddings.
 For each species, we construct a string representing different levels of the taxonomic hierarchy, including class, order, family, genus, and species.
 During training, we randomly select one of these strings in each iteration.
 We then perform zero-shot evaluations at each taxonomic level.
 Performance decreases as we move up the hierarchy with species-level text performing the best.
-For the backbone baselines we replace our position encoder with the GeoClip \cite{cepeda2023geoclip} and Spherical Harmonics \cite{russwurm2023geographic} architectures.
-We fine-tune the GeoClip model initialized with pre-trained weights.
-The spherical harmonics architecture is trained from scratch with $L=40$ polynomials.
-For the SatClip \cite{klemmer2023satclip} baseline, we use our model but replace the $AN_{\text{full}}$ loss with their contrastive loss applied to the position and text embeddings.
+For the position encoder baselines we first replace our position encoder with the pre-trained GeoCLIP \cite{cepeda2023geoclip} model.
+The weights are then fine-tuned during training.
+We also try the Spherical Harmonics \cite{russwurm2023geographic} coordinate encoding to encode the latitude and longitude.
+We experimented with multiple values for $L$ as well as the SIREN network architecture and found $L=10$ with our original MLP architecture worked best for this experiment.
+For the SatCLIP \cite{klemmer2023satclip} baseline, we use our model but replace the $AN_{\text{full}}$ loss with their contrastive loss applied to the position and text embeddings.
+Looking at Table~\ref{tab:ablations}, none of these experiments perform better than our method.